-Leading Geeks outlined four key steps to remedy a toxic team in your organisation:
+Leading Geeks outlined four key steps to remedy a toxic team in your organization:

 Find the toxic behaviours and their impact

-Now analyse these behaviours.
+Now analyses these behaviours.
 How are they impacting your operations?
 What emotional responses do team members have to them, and what assumptions arise?
-You should now begin to see patterns in terms of what behaviours are having an impact on your staff, and can begin to prioritise what needs to be addressed.
+You should now begin to see patterns in terms of what behaviours are having an impact on your staff, and can begin to priorities what needs to be addressed.